jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/claimfor.md

 {% tab title="Step by step" %}
 **Claims internally accounted for tokens into a holder's wallet.**

-_Only a token holder or an operator can claim its unclaimed tokens._
+_Only a token holder, the owner of the token's project, or an operator specified by the token holder can claim its unclaimed tokens._

 ### Definition